-If writing is not what you do for a living, or it’s not your major focus, you probably have to fit writing time in between your main job, your family, your personal time, and your life in general.
+If writing is not what you do for a living, or it’s not your major focus, you probably have to fit writing time in among your main job, your family, your personal time, and your life in general.
 So, here are some ideas for how can you develop an effective writing habit.

 Why develop an effective writing habit?